flyteorg/flyte/cookbook/docs/case_studies.rst

 .. currentmodule:: case_studies

 ####################################################
-Case Studies: Real world examples of using flytekit
+Real world examples of using Flytekit
 ####################################################